Penicillin G Procaine

 There are no dosage adjustments provided in the manufacturer's labeling.

-IM: Procaine suspension for deep IM injection only; do not inject in gluteal muscle in children <2 years of age; rotate the injection site; avoid IV, intravascular, or intra-arterial administration of penicillin G procaine since severe and/or permanent neurovascular damage may occur
+IM: Procaine suspension for deep IM injection only; do not inject in gluteal muscle in children <2 years of age; rotate the injection site; do not administer IV, intravascularly, or intra-arterially since severe and/or permanent neurovascular damage may occur

 Store at 2°C to 8°C (36°F to 46°F).
 Keep from freezing.